-Design and development of a haptic simulator for spasticity training
+Design and development of a haptic simulator for learning about spasticity

 Domains